-4.1.1. "exp" (Expiration Time) Claim
+4.1.4. "exp" (Expiration Time) Claim

-The exp (expiration time) claim identifies the expiration time on or after which the token MUST NOT be accepted for processing.
+NOT be accepted for processing.
 The processing of the exp claim requires that the current date/time MUST be before the expiration date/time listed in the exp claim.
 Implementers MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
 Its value MUST be a number containing an IntDate value.
-This claim is OPTIONAL.
+Use of this claim is OPTIONAL.

-4.1.2. "nbf" (Not Before) Claim
+4.1.5. "nbf" (Not Before) Claim

-The nbf (not before) claim identifies the time before which the token MUST NOT be accepted for processing.
+The nbf (not before) claim identifies the time before which the JWT MUST NOT be accepted for processing.
 The processing of the nbf claim requires that the current date/time MUST be after or equal to the not-before date/time listed in the nbf claim.
 Implementers MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
 Its value MUST be a number containing an IntDate value.
-This claim is OPTIONAL.
+Use of this claim is OPTIONAL.

-4.1.3. "iat" (Issued At) Claim
+4.1.6. "iat" (Issued At) Claim

 The iat (issued at) claim identifies the time at which the JWT was issued.
-This claim can be used to determine the age of the token.
+This claim can be used to determine the age of the JWT.
 Its value MUST be a number containing an IntDate value.
-This claim is OPTIONAL.
+Use of this claim is OPTIONAL.